hamzehkhazaei/EECS3221_Xv6_Setup_Lab2/README.md

 init: starting sh
 $
 ```
+Use the `ls` command to see the user programs on `xv6`.
+Try to run at least one of them.
 To terminate Xv6 and exit the emulator, press `Ctrl+a`, release, and then press `x`.
 You are now finished with the Xv6 setup and may go ahead with your project.